rgovindjee/python-nbody/README.md

 def copy(b: Body) -> Body:
 ```

 All of the numbers for this project will be `float`s.
-We’ll go over what exactly a double is later in the course, but for now, think of it is a real number, e.g. `x = 3.5`.
+We’ll go over what exactly a float is later in the course, but for now, think of it is a real number, e.g. `x = 3.5`.

 Once you have filled in the constructors, you can test it out by running `body_test.py`.